 Here at Oregon Medical Centers, we offer PRP injections as part of our regenerative medicine.
 PRP therapy is a regenerative injection that is used to promote healing of musculoskeletal problems such as arthritis, fractures, muscle injuries, tendon injuries, cartilage repair, chronic sprains, and ligament injuries.
 When you sustain an injury, platelets are activated in your body to stimulate the healing process and help build new connective tissue.
 Normally your blood contains 93% red blood cells, 6% platelets, and 1% white blood cells.
-In PRP therapy, your blood is removed and processed to change this ratio to 94% platelets and 5% red blood cells (which are not as useful in the healing process).
+In this therapy, the PRP doctor removes some of your blood and processes it to change this ratio to 94% platelets and 5% red blood cells (which are not as useful in the healing process).
 It is then re-injected to the injured part of your body to promote healing and stimulate tissue regeneration.

 The Benefits of PRP Therapy